MaisamV/telemafia/blueprints/08_telegram_presentation.md

     *   `room.HandleChangeModeratorConfirmCallback`: Callback handler when an admin selects a new moderator.
 Parses payload, fetches target user details, calls `ChangeModerator` use case (which updates the moderator and manages player lists), triggers refreshes, responds with success (`msgs.Room.ChangeModeratorCallbackSuccess`), and edits message back to room detail view.
     *   `game.HandleCreateGame`: Initiates the interactive game creation flow.
 Fetches rooms and filters them based on permissions (global admins see all, room moderators see only their rooms).
 Sends a message prompting for room selection.
     *   `game.HandleSelectRoomForCreateGame`: Callback handler for room selection.
 Sends a message prompting for scenario selection.
     *   `game.HandleSelectScenarioForCreateGame`: Callback handler for scenario selection.
-Fetches data, presents confirmation message (`msgs.Game.CreateGameConfirmPrompt` with role list), with "Start" and "Cancel" buttons.
+Fetches data, presents confirmation message (`msgs.Game.CreateGameConfirmPrompt` with **flattened role list using `scenario.FlatRoles()`**), with **both "Start Game" (direct assignment) and "Choose Card" (interactive selection)** buttons, plus "Cancel".
 Uses `ModeMarkdownV2`.
     *   `game.HandleStartGameCallback`: Callback handler for the "Start" button.
-Calls `AssignRoles`, sends role info via PM (using `msgs.Game.AssignRolesSuccessPrivate` with role name and side, using `ModeMarkdownV2`), then edits the original message (`msgs.Game.CreateGameStartedSuccess` with user profile links and roles).
+Calls `AssignRoles`, **sends role info via PM (using `game.PrepareAssignRoleMessage`)**, then edits the original message (`msgs.Game.CreateGameStartedSuccess` with user profile links and roles).
 Uses `ModeMarkdownV2`.
     *   `game.HandleCancelGameCreationCallback`: Callback handler for the "Cancel" button.
 Edits message to show cancellation.
-    *   `game.HandleAssignRoles`: Handles the `/assign_roles` command (likely becoming obsolete due to the interactive flow).
-Iterates over the returned assignment map (`map[User]Role`) and sends private messages.
+    *   `game.HandleAssignRoles`: Handles the `/assign_roles` command.
+Iterates over the returned assignment map (`map[User]Role`) and **sends private messages using `game.PrepareAssignRoleMessage`**.
-    *   `game.HandleChooseCardStart`: (UPDATED) Gets/Creates admin and player books.
-Calls `PrepareAdminAssignmentMessage` *before* sending/editing to get initial content.
-Adds sent messages to the respective books using `AddActiveMessage`.
+    *   **NEW:** `game.HandleChooseCardStart`: Initiates interactive role selection.
+Fetches game/scenario/players, validates state/permissions.
+Creates and stores `InteractiveSelectionState` (with shuffled roles).
+Gets/Creates admin tracker and player refresher books.
+Sends initial messages to admin (using `PrepareAdminAssignmentMessage`) and players (using `PreparePlayerRoleSelectionMarkup`), adding them to their respective books.
-    *   `game.HandlePlayerSelectsCard`: (UPDATED) Gets/Creates admin and player books.
-Calls `RaiseRefreshNeeded()` on both.
-Removes selecting player's message using `RemoveActiveMessage`.
-If `allSelected`, calls `h.RefreshMessages(adminRefresher)` directly before cleaning up books with `Delete...` methods.
+    *   **NEW:** `game.HandlePlayerSelectsCard`: Handles a player clicking a role card button.
+Fetches game state, validates.
+Updates `InteractiveSelectionState` (marks role taken, stores player choice).
+Triggers refresh on admin tracker and player refresher books.
+Removes the selecting player's message from the refresher book.
+If all roles are selected, triggers final assignment, sends private messages, updates admin message, and cleans up state/books.

 ## 5. `handler/document_handler.go`